Cochin International Airport: Education and training

 Since 2008, CIAL has been the first airport to venture into providing higher education in aviation management and technical areas to overcome the shortage of skilled manpower in the aviation industry.
 CIAL has teamed up with the Indira Gandhi National Open University (IGNOU) to start two schools in aviation education.

 CIAL Aviation Academy provides two-year management degrees in aviation and airport management, operations, economics, finance and human resources, along with short-term aviation oriented vocational diplomas.
 The academy also trains technical manpower required for airport operations.
 Air India Express has its temporary stewards grooming and training center in the facility.

 Aviation Security Training Institute – The Aviation Security Training Institute (ASTI), envisioned by the Bureau of Civil Aviation Security has been inaugurated in February 2014.
 The institute has state-of-the-art facilities like X-ray simulators (21), explosive model room, two classrooms with LCD projectors and other training infrastructures.
 Explosive model rooms display different types of switch mechanism to trigger explosion.
 Library consists of CDs, catering to International Civil Aviation With the establishment of ASTI in Kochi, employees and management personnel from Mangalore, Kozhikode, Coimbatore, Trichy, Madurai and Thiruvananthapuram airports can take training here.
 Employees of the proposed Kannur international airport are also likely to be trained here.

 Ground transportation

-CIAL is located between National Highway 544 (NH 544), one of the main highways of South India and the Main Central Road (MC Road), one of the State Highways of Kerala.
-An expressway is planned from NH 49 to the MC Road to facilitate faster transport.
-Though the main railway line is only about 500metres from the airport, the nearest station is Angamaly about 8 km away.
+CIAL is located between National Highway 544 (NH 544), one of the main highways of South India, and the Main Central Road (MC Road), one of the main state highways of Kerala.
+An expressway is planned from erstwhile NH 49 (now part NH85) to the MC Road to facilitate faster transport.